HSBC raises £386m fund for climate mitigation in developing countries

 Single-use Plastics: The Business Leadership Inspiration Sessions (16 January 2020)

-Registration is now open for the Business Leadership Inspiration Sessions: an afternoon of three live, interactive webinar presentations and discussions – all dedicated to helping businesses collaborate, innovate and actuate to eliminate single-use plastics.
+The Business Leadership Inspiration Sessions: an afternoon of three live, interactive webinar presentations and discussions – all dedicated to helping businesses collaborate, innovate and actuate to eliminate single-use plastics, is available to watch on-demand.

 Report: Coal 'becoming uninsurable' as cover withdrawal doubles